-Content Marketing Rule of Thumb: 20% of time to generate content, 80% of time sharing content.Content Marketing Rule of Thumb: 20% of time to generate content, 80% of time sharing content.Click To Tweet
+Content Marketing Rule of Thumb: 20% of the time to generate content, 80% of the time sharing content.
+That means you need much more time for planning your content marketing for others to find it.

 What is Content Marketing Exactly?
 By Definition it is: “A type of marketing that involves the creation and sharing of online material (such as videos, blogs, and social media posts) that does not explicitly promote a brand but is intended to stimulate interest in its products or services.
 Social media is an integral part of content marketing.”

-Start Monthly to Schedule Your Content Marketing Plan
+Start Monthly To Schedule Content Out

 Starting out with a small content marketing plan that you can increase or decrease is best.
 If you plan much further out you may get overwhelmed before you even start.
 Decide how often first you will create your content.

 Start With A Title For Your Content

 I like to start with a blog title.
 I know many others have said they end with a title.
 Pick which method works for you but have an outline of what and why you want to write about.
 (You can always change your title afterward as I suggest you do as titles can work magic.)

-Begin the Work Or You Will Never Start
+Start Now or You Will Never Start

 You should spend 20% of your time generating content.
 Having a really good blog schedule is really important to help keep you efficient.
 Your time is of high value.
-You can keep it simple like the one below:

 Schedule Your Content Marketing Next